Grenfell Tower: History

 Construction, by contractors A E Symes, of Leyton, London, commenced in 1972, with the building being completed in 1974.
 Before construction, the plans at basement level were changed from the original brief to accommodate the need for extra car-parking.
 In the early 1990s, access to the building was restricted through the use of key fobs, and lift access to the first four storeys was discontinued.
 The building was renovated in 2015–16.

 When the building opened in 1974, it was nicknamed the 'Moroccan Tower' because many tenants came from the local Moroccan immigrant community.
 In recent years, some residents had become leaseholders, mostly under the Right to Buy scheme; 14 flats in the tower, and three in Grenfell Walk, were leaseholder owned at the time of the 2017 fire.

+The tower was named after Grenfell Road, which ran to the south of the building; the road itself was named after field marshal Francis Grenfell, 1st Baron Grenfell, a senior British Army officer.

 Renovation

 The renovation was part of a project to utilise the area around Lancaster Green.
 The new Kensington Leisure Centre had already been built to the east of the green, and the all-weather football pitches to the north of the tower were destined to become Kensington Academy.
 The renovation aimed to replace the substandard heating system, replace the windows, increase the thermal efficiency of the tower and improve appearance of the tower in the style of the academy.

 It aimed to reconfigure the podium levels in order to use the space more efficiently.
 The nursery would move from 244 m2 on the mezzanine floor to 206 m2 on the ground floor with immediate access to outside play space.
 The mezzanine floor would be continued across the full width of the building making space for three four-bedroom, 101.5 m2 six-person flats.
 The Dale Youth boxing club gained almost 100 m2 extra space by moving from the ground floor to the walkway level (190 m2 to 287 m2).
 Walkway + 1 level would be converted from offices, to four new four-bedroom, six-person flats.